cv-sys/upscale/README.md

 ## [Live Demo](https://huggingface.co/spaces/cvsys/upscale)

 Please be respectful and **DO NOT upload videos longer than 15 seconds**.
-Because it is running on a FREE HF Space, expect HOURS to process 5 minutes.
+Because it is running on a FREE HF Space, expect HOURS (literally - around 3 hours...) to process 5 minutes.

 ## Support